The Best Bass Fishing Lakes In Missouri

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
-Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Missouri.
+Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
+Join us in our endeavor to offer information about bass fishing.

 It might be hard to find water in Missouri without at least a few bass.
 Ideal location and long growing seasons make MO a bass factory.
 Most rivers, ponds and lakes contain bass.
-Major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Lake of The Ozarks, Mark Twain Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake, Atkinson Lake, Bean Lake, Big Lake, Blue Springs Lake, Clearwater Lake, Council Bluff Lake, Fellows Lake, Forest Lake, Lake Jacomo, Lake Springfield, Lake Taneycomo, Lake Wappapello, Longview Lake, McDaniel Lake, Montrose Lake, Thomas Hill Reservoir and many others all have excellent populations of bass.
+Major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Lake of The Ozarks, Long Branch Lake, Mark Twain Lake, Mozingo Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake, Atkinson Lake, Bean Lake, Big Lake, Blue Springs Lake, Clearwater Lake, Council Bluff Lake, Fellows Lake, Forest Lake, Lake Jacomo, Lake Springfield, Lake Taneycomo, Lake Wappapello, Long Branch Lake, Longview Lake, McDaniel Lake, Montrose Lake, Mozingo Lake, Thomas Hill Reservoir and many others all have excellent populations of bass.
 Many of these lakes support one or more of the state species - spotted, smallmouth and largemouth bass.

 Whether you are a novice, seasoned fisherman or a professional bass angler, MO has plenty of opportunities to catch both quality and quantities of spots, smallies and big mouth bass.